Share:

 Flutter requires learning Dart, which adds initial overhead but provides long-term benefits:

-- Smaller Talent Pool: Dart developers are rarer, commanding 10–15% higher salaries ($135K–$180K vs $125K–$160K for senior roles)
+- Smaller Talent Pool: Dart developers command 10–15% higher salaries ($135K–$180K vs $125K–$160K for senior roles)

 - Superior Documentation: Flutter's structured, comprehensive documentation is widely regarded as best-in-class

-Development Velocity Comparison
+Development Velocity and Iteration Speed

 | Development Phase | React Native | Flutter |